Origin of insulating ferromagnetism in iron oxychalcogenide Ce$_2$O$_2$FeSe$_2$

 where $U'=U-2J_{\rm H}$ is used and $P_{i\gamma}$=$c_{i \downarrow \gamma} c_{i \uparrow \gamma}$.

-\textit{Second-order perturbation theory.-} Consider the large $U$ limit where the hoppings $t_{\gamma \gamma'}{\ll} U, J_{\rm H}$ are the perturbation.
-A sketch is provided in Fig. \ref{perturbation}, considering 2 sites and 3 orbitals with population \{1, 1, 2\} and focusing on the $U$, $U'$, $J_{\rm H}$ and $\Delta_{\gamma}$ terms (the pair-hopping is widely considered to play a secondary role in calculations of this kind).
-For nondegenerate states, it is well known that the second-order perturbation theory to the ground state (state 1) always lowers the energy by:
+\textit{Second-order perturbation theory.-} Consider the limit where the hoppings $t_{\gamma \gamma'}{\ll} U, J_{\rm H}$ are the perturbation.
+A sketch is in Fig. \ref{perturbation}, considering 2 sites and 3 orbitals with population \{1, 1, 2\} and focusing on the $U$, $U'$, $J_{\rm H}$ and $\Delta_{\gamma}$ terms (the pair-hopping is widely considered to play a secondary role in calculations of this kind).
+For nondegenerate states, second-order perturbation theory to the ground state (state 1) always lowers the energy by:

 For both the FM and AFM unperturbed states, the ground state atomic energy is

 (a) For the FM case, the intra-orbital hopping is forbidden due to the Pauli principle.
 As for the excited state induced by the off-diagonal hopping, the energy is